 Since my diagnosis, fellowships have been a challenge.
 I either provide all the food or prepare an entree salad, which I must serve myself first before anyone touches the serving spoon to their gluten-containing plate.
 Yes, people with celiac disease are that sensitive.

 I also must think about what comes in contact with my body.
 Wheat-based shampoo left me looking like a giant raspberry and nearly sent me into anaphylaxis.
-Recently, I had a large, itchy, clearly defined rash on my forearm that my doctor believes came from resting my arm on a contaminated surface.
-Weeks later, I’m still treating it.
+One time I had a large, itchy, clearly defined rash on my forearm that my doctor believes came from resting my arm on a contaminated surface.
+Weeks later, I was still treating it.

 Traveling is a challenge.
 Often I must travel with my own food or eat something substandard just for sustenance.
 (As one server asked me, “What’s a gluten?”)
 I seldom get invited to someone’s house for dinner, though I often have guests at my own home.
 Mission trips are also a challenge, so I choose opportunities selectively to ensure I can be a benefit to, and not a drag on, my team.